094459/blog/content/newsletter/aws-open-source-news-and-updates-159.md

 **aws-doc-extractor**

 [aws-doc-extractor](https://aws-oss.beachgeek.co.uk/2vn) this project from Kevin Lin that pulls in AWS documentation and extracts, consolidates, and organises it.
 Kevin publishes this over at [https://awsnotes.dendron.so/about/readme](https://aws-oss.beachgeek.co.uk/2vo) so you can see what this project is capable of.
-Hat Tip to Corey Quin's newsletter where I found this project.
+Hat Tip to Corey Quinn's newsletter where I found this project.

 **aws-glue-test-data-generator**